 We performed a comparison between Oracle Database and SAP IQ based on real PeerSpot user reviews.

-Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The feature that I worked with and that excited me the most is one that is not available in other databases, and it involves the use of Java Runtime."
+Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Oracle Database has high-level features that are very good."

 "It is very robust for ad hoc DW queries and its columnar compression is unique and valuable."